Transfer Credit

 New Applicants

-If you are a new applicant to Lakehead, we will evaluate your application for transfer credit once an official transcript of your previous post-secondary institution(s) has been received as well as institutionally prepared course syllabi.
-Please refer to you offer letter for any additional requirements for receiving a transfer credit assessment.
-It is your responsibility to ensure that an official transcript from all post-secondary institution(s) previously attended or currently attended are sent directly from the institution to Enrolment Services - Undergraduate Admissions.
+If you are a new applicant to Lakehead, we will evaluate your application for transfer credit once an official transcript of your previous post-secondary institution(s) has been received, as well as institutionally prepared course syllabi.
+Please refer to your Letter of Acceptance for any additional requirements for initiating your transfer credit assessment.

-If you are currently in-progress with other courses, a transfer credit evaluation will still be made for your completed credits.
-Once a final official transcript has been received, a final transfer credit evaluation will be completed.
+If you are currently in-progress with other courses, a preliminary transfer credit evaluation will still be made for your completed credits.
+Once a final official transcript has been received, an updated transfer credit evaluation will be completed.

 Returning/Previous Lakehead Students

-If you are a former student of Lakehead University returning to study, you must arrange to have final official transcripts and course descriptions from all other post-secondary institution at which you have subsequently studied sent directly to Enrolment Services - Undergraduate Admissions.
-A $60 document evaluation fee is required to be submitted to Enrolment Services - Undergraduate Admissions (only if you have studied at another post-secondary institution since you were last at Lakehead).
+If you are a former student of Lakehead University returning to study, you must arrange to have final official transcripts and course syllabi from all other post-secondary institutions at which you have subsequently studied sent directly to Undergraduate Admissions (docs.admission@lakeheadu.ca).
+A $60 document evaluation fee is required to be submitted at the time you apply (only if you have studied at another post-secondary institution since you were last at Lakehead).

 Your Evaluation Results: